 train Counsellors on how to work with Interpreters so that they feel confident to deliver effective therapy regardless of their clients’ mother tongue, and understand and practise the protocols of how to work via an interpreter

 train Interpreters on how to work with Counsellors so that they feel confident when interpreting in that environment and understand their role and boundaries.
 The languages covered are: Arabic<>English; Polish<>English; Romanian<>English; Mandarin<>English, Punjabi<>English & Spanish<>English

 offer follow-up support to interpreters involved in Counselling sessions so that they learn how to cope with traumatic and difficult situations through Reflective Practice sessions

 offer six linguistically and culturally-sensitive therapies on a one-to-one basis per individual, led by professional and experienced Counsellors and Therapists

-offer group sessions to provide friendship and mutual support (e.g. weight management under the REFORM talks via Zoom)
+offer group sessions to provide friendship and mutual support (e.g. talks on the menopause via Zoom)

 offer group sessions to work on self-awareness